Birmingham Curzon Street railway station (1838–1966): As a passenger station

 Within only a few years of opening, the station had become quite heavily trafficked; however, the arrangement of the parallel platforms quickly proved to be an inconvenience to the travelling public and operators alike, the inability to perform through trips complicated many train journeys.
 It was also inconveniently located on the eastern edge of Birmingham city centre.
 Accordingly, its use as a major passenger station was relatively short-lived.
 Following the merging of the L&BR and GJR into the London and North Western Railway (LNWR) in 1846, work started on the new and more conveniently located 'Grand Central' station, which would become known as Birmingham New Street, which was shared with the Midland Railway.

-Located only half a mile to the west of the preceding station, New Street was completed in 1854; unsurprisingly, the majority of passenger services were diverted away from the older station that same year.
+Located only half a mile to the west of the preceding station, New Street was completed in 1854; the majority of passenger services were diverted away from the older station that same year.
 Furthermore, the smaller Lawley Street station, terminus of the Birmingham and Derby Junction Railway (a forerunner of the Midland Railway) was also opened a short distance to the east not long thereafter.